YawBoah/Drawing-App/README.md

 ## 📜 License

-This project is licensed under the YawBoah License.
-For details, check out the [LICENSE](LICENSE) file.
+This project is open-source and available under the [MIT License](LICENSE).

 ## 🙏 Acknowledgments